UNI Training Activity Policy

-3. UNI training proposal is strongly oriented to the in-depth study of the normative contents of UNI standards catalogue (including EN, ISO, PdR, etc.).
+• The UNI training proposal is strongly oriented to the in-depth study of the normative contents of UNI standards catalogue (including EN, ISO, PdR, etc.).

-2. Always provide each learner with an official copy of the standard(s) covered by the course, included in the course fee.
-As the Italian National Standards Body, UNI is the only entity that can guarantee in this way the maximum dissemination of standards to learners (other entities on the market can only do this by entering into an agreement with UNI to this effect).
+2. Always provide each learner with an official copy of the standard (or standards) covered by the course, included in the course participation fee.
+As the Italian Standards Body, UNI is the only organisation that can guarantee in this way the maximum dissemination of standards to each learner (other organisations on the market can only do so by entering into an agreement with UNI to this effect).

 7. Encourage the participation of learners from different categories of stakeholders (as happens in standardisation activities), in order to allow each training session to also become a valuable opportunity for discussion and networking.

-9. Organise in-house courses, for client organisations that may be interested in a course more closely tailored to their needs, while respecting the roles and impartiality of the Tutors (the course is always oriented to presenting the standards and their correct application and not to providing direct advice to organisations).
+9. Organise in-house courses, for client organisations that may be interested in a course more closely tailored to their needs, while respecting the roles and impartiality of the Trainer (the course is always oriented to presenting the standards and their correct application and not to providing direct advice to organisations).

 Contact us for more information